Leaders Creating Leaders for Tomorrow

 Early Assurance Program

 The Auburn University Harrison College of Pharmacy allows highly qualified applicants the opportunity to receive early acceptance into the Harrison College of Pharmacy's Doctor of Pharmacy program.
-Students admitted to Auburn University, the University of South Alabama, and other approved colleges and universities can receive conditional admission to the HCOP.
-Successful matriculation into the HCOP would be dependent upon meeting subsequent requirements while enrolled as an undergraduate student.
+Students admitted to Auburn University or the University of South Alabama who are admitted into the Early Assurance Program receive conditional admission to the HCOP.
+Successful matriculation into the college would be dependent upon meeting subsequent requirements while enrolled as an undergraduate student.

 High school seniors and undergraduate students admitted to or attending HCOP-approved colleges and universities are eligible to submit an EAP application through our Application Form.